 - Airport transfers on the first & last days.

-- When you're not travelling under your own steam, there will be comfortable air-conditioned vans to stretch your legs.
+- When you're not traveling on foot, there will be comfortable air-conditioned vans to stretch your legs.
 There is also a baggage transfer service so you'll only be carrying your daypack each day.

 Lunch on the trail, what a treat!

-- Main piece of luggage: a sports bag with wheels, a suitcase, a backpack or similar.
+- The main piece of luggage: a sports bag with wheels, a suitcase, a backpack, or similar.

 - Daypack: used for day trips and on the bus.
-Must be well fitting with supportive shoulder straps and a waist-strap.
-Should be large enough for your water bottle, packed lunch, raincoat, fleece, camera and personal items.
-Size 30 litres (2000 cubic inches).
+Must be well-fitting with supportive shoulder straps and a waist strap.
+Should be large enough for your water bottle, packed lunch, raincoat, fleece, camera, and personal items.
+Size 30 liters (2,000 cubic inches).

 - Hiking boots: required for most days of the trip.
 Sturdy boots with good ankle support and solid tread are required.
 They should be comfortable, well worn-in and waterproofed.

 - Trail runners/running shoes: for cycling, casual wear, and to wear when your boots are wet!

 - Light sandals: good to wear in the rifugio’s in the evenings